Batangas Eastern Colleges

 Batangas Eastern Colleges (BEC), formerly known as Batangas Eastern Academy (BEA), is a private, co-educational, non-sectarian school in San Juan, Batangas, Philippines.
-It was founded on March 16, 1940, by Mercedes S. De Villa, the descendant of the town's founder Camilo Perez, and Iñigo A. Javier, the founder of Tayabas Western Academy.
-It is the oldest high school in San Juan as well as being the oldest private educational institution in the town.
+Founded on March 16, 1940, it is the oldest high school in San Juan as well as being the oldest private educational institution in the town.
 Its school ID number is 401647.

 History

 Formation years and World War II

 Batangas Eastern Colleges was founded on March 16, 1940, as "Bolbok Institute" by Mercedes Salud-de Villa and Iñigo Javier.
 The institution was known to be the first high school established in the town of San Juan.
-The first classes were started on June 12, 1940, with a total of 112 students being initially enrolled.
+The first classes started on June 12, 1940, with a total of 112 students being initially enrolled.
 Immediately, it was renamed "Batangas Eastern Academy".
 In 1941, the school was given a permit to operate as a complete high school by the Bureau of Private Schools.
-The enrollment grew to almost 200 students with the launching of third-year and fourth-year classes.
+The enrollment grew to almost 200 students with the launch of third-year and fourth-year classes.

 With the advent of the Japanese invasion of the Philippines, all schools, including the Batangas Eastern Academy, were forced to shut down.
-All of the equipment and materials were transferred and hidden to the farms owned by the family of the foundress, due to the news of fears that the Japanese soldiers would commit atrocities like ransacking, looting, and burning down the establishments and households.
+All of the equipment and materials were transferred and hidden on the farms owned by the family of the foundress, due to the news of fears that the Japanese soldiers would commit atrocities like ransacking, looting, and burning down the establishments and households.
 On April 4, 1945, the town of San Juan was liberated by the combined Filipino and American soldiers and guerillas.
 Sadly, Iñigo Javier, the school's founder who was notable for establishing the first high school in San Juan, was killed by the Japanese soldiers.